NordicESMhub/GEO4962/_episodes/07-analyze-control_case.md

 A control run is a simulation undertaken with a model with known conditions for the ocean, atmosphere, etc.

-In our case, the control run will be used as a reference to evaluate the impacts of different scenarii (changes made to the atmospheric composition such CO2 concentration increase, etc.).
+In our case, the control run will be used as a reference to evaluate the impacts of different scenarios (changes are made to the atmospheric composition such as CO2 concentration increase, etc.).

-The control run is representative of the conditions in years 2000 i.e. similar to today's climate.
+The control run is a representative of the conditions in years 2000 i.e. similar to today's climate.
 The idea was to generate the restart files (snapshot of the model state at a given point in time) from where you will be able to start your future experiments at year 9 and further compare your simulation outputs with the control run for the following years.